swiftlang/swift/docs/SIL.rst

 emitted by SILGen has the following properties:

 - Variables are represented by loading and storing mutable memory locations instead of being in strict SSA form.
-This is similar to the LLVM IR emitted by frontends such as Clang.
+This is similar to the initial ``alloca``-heavy LLVM IR emitted by frontends such as Clang.
 However, Swift represents variables as reference-counted "boxes" in the most general case, which can be retained, released, and shared.
 - Dataflow requirements, such as definitive assignment, function returns, switch coverage, etc. have not yet been enforced.
 - ``always_inline``, ``always_instantiate``, and other function optimization